MicrosoftDocs/power-automate-docs/articles/dataverse/create-update-delete-trigger.md

 ### Table name

 The table name filters the rows to indicate precisely which kind of rows should change before the flow triggers.
-See [table overview](https://docs.microsoft.com/powerapps/maker/common-data-service/entity-overview).
+See [Tables in Dataverse](https://docs.microsoft.com/powerapps/maker/common-data-service/entity-overview).

    ![when a row is added, modified or deleted card](../media/create-update-delete-trigger/created-modified-deleted.png)